suzannejmatthews/PDC-Unplugged/content/activities/CoinFlip.md

 ## Assessment

 In  (Kitchen1992), it is mentioned that a component of this exercise was used at an NSF Undergraduate Faculty Enhancement workshop at Colgate University in the Summer of 1991.
 A panelist at SuperComputing'91 also mentioned that the SIMD component of this exercise was used successfully in an introductory parallel computing course at Bucknell University.
+No formal assessment mentioned.

 ---